simmarum/AdventOfCode/2015/day-10/README.md

 Starting with the digits in your puzzle input, apply this process 40 times.
 What is *the length of the result*?

+Your puzzle answer was 329356.

 ## --- Part Two ---

 Neat, right?
 You might also enjoy hearing [John Conway talking about this sequence](https://www.youtube.com/watch?v=ea7lJkEhytA) (that's Conway of *Conway's Game of Life* fame).

 Now, starting again with the digits in your puzzle input, apply this process *50* times.
 What is *the length of the new result*?

+Your puzzle answer was 4666278.